pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v10-2/index.md

 m365 spe container get --id "b!ISJs1WRro0y0EWgkUYcktDa0mE8zSlFEqFzqRn70Zwp1CEtDEBZgQICPkRbil_5Z"
 ```

-For more information check the following resources:
+For more information, check the following resources:

 - [m365 spe container get](https://pnp.github.io/cli-microsoft365/cmd/spe/container/container-get/)

 ### SharePoint Premium

-This time we added a new command that will help you to retrieve information about a document understanding model.
+This time we added a new command that will help you retrieve information about a document understanding model.

-In order to get information about a SharePoint Premium document understanding model, using model Title, simply use:
+In order to get information about a SharePoint Premium document understanding model by title, simply use:

 ```sh
 m365 spp model get --siteUrl "https://contoso.sharepoint.com/sites/ContentCenter" --title "climicrosoft365Model"
 ```

-For more information check the following resources:
+For more information, check the following resources:

 - [m365 spp model get](https://pnp.github.io/cli-microsoft365/cmd/spp/model/model-get/)

 ### SharePoint

-In this release we added a new command to one of our biggest areas - SharePoint.
+In this release we added a new command to one of our biggest areas: SharePoint.
 The new command allows you to list all home sites.

 In order to do that simply run: